Sign In / Sign Out

 Like physicians and other primary care health professionals, dentists and dental practitioners are in a unique position to help patients identify unhealthy use of alcohol and drugs and to address these issues before the patient begins engaging in abusive or dependent patterns of use.
 One of the reasons dentists are well positioned to talk to patients about their alcohol or drug use is the direct connection between substance use and oral health.
 Approximately 75% of esophageal cancers in the United States, and 50% of mouth, larynx and pharynx cancers, are associated with chronic heavy drinking.

 This is a self-paced course containing six modules of instruction covering various topics related to the SBIRT Model and its use.
 Each module contains a module presentation and module quiz.
 To successfully complete this course, you will need to complete each module quiz with 70% or greater overall score.
 Completing the entire course should take you approximately 60-90 minutes.

-This course is delivered using the Moodle Course Management System.
+This course is delivered using Canvas.
 To access the course management system and SBIRT course, click here.